codex-protocol/api-docs/source/includes/authentication.md

 application that can protect secrets from public users (i.e. calls to The Codex API should be happening on a server application and not from within the browser.)

-To register an application, send us email with the following information:
+To register an application, [send us an email](mailto:help@codexprotocol.com?subject=Codex%20API%20Application%20Request&body=Please%20provide%20a%20brief%20description%20of%20your%20application.) with the following information:

 Property   | Description
 ---------- | -------------------------------------------------------------------